-a.
+NZ IAS 1.10 a.
 An entity may also use other titles - e.g. 'balance sheet' - as long as the meaning is clear and the title not misleading.

-Unsights 2.8.50.110 When comparatives are restated, in our view, although it is not specifically required by NZ IFRS, labelling the comparatives as restated is necessary to highlight that the comparatives are not the same as the financial statements published previously.
+Unsights 2.8.50.110 When comparatives are restated, in our view, although it is not specifically required by the Accounting Standards, labelling the comparatives as restated is necessary to highlight that the comparatives are not the same as the financial statements published previously.

-NZ IAS 1.10(f), 40A

-C. The Group has presented a third statement of financial position as at the beginning of the preceding period, because the correction of errors (see Note 44) has a material effect on the information in the statement.
+NZ IAS 1.10(f), 40A •• The Group has presented a third statement of financial position as at the beginning of the preceding period, because the correction of errors (see Note 44) has a material effect on the information in the statement.

 NZ IFRS 16.47(a), 48 d.
 The Group has presented right-of-use assets that do not meet the definition of investment property within 'property, plant and equipment' - i.e. the same line item in which it presents underlying assets of the same nature that it owns.

-plant and equipment' - i.e. the same line item in which it presents underlying assets of the same nature that it owns Alternatively, an entity may choose to present right-of-use assets separately in the statement of financial position.
+Alternatively, an entity may choose to present right-of-use assets separately in the statement of financial position.
 Right-of-use assets that meet the definition of investment property are presented within 'investment property'.